 Water as needed to keep the soil moist but never soggy.
 It’s best to water at the base of the shrub and avoid sprinklers, as damp foliage makes the shrub more susceptible to fungal diseases.

-Keep weeds in check; Saskatoon shrubs don’t compete well.
+Keep weeds in check as Saskatoon shrubs don’t compete well.
 Mulch the shrub to control weeds and keep the soil evenly moist.
 However, don’t mulch until late spring when the soil is warm and relatively dry.

 Prune Saskatoon shrubs to remove dead and damaged growth.
 Pruning also improves air circulation throughout the foliage.